Thanwarin/robot-webots/tmp/Part 2 Chenran Shi/README .md

 - **After Updating and Reconstructing the Original Model Code:**

-  The original model code used a 5×5 Q-table, but there were six emotions.
+  1.The original model code used a 5×5 Q-table, but there were six emotions.
 Also, the original code wrote that if the model could not detect an emotion, the robot would do the same action.
 The vision model could not detect the sixth emotion, so the NAO robot always received the same action signal.
-Based on this, I removed the sixth emotion (disgust) and improved the robot’s action after recognition: happy → raise both hands and look up sad → lower the head and shake the head angry → stomp the feet like showing anger
+Based on this, I removed the sixth emotion (disgust) and improved the robot’s action after recognition:

+happy → raise both hands and look up sad → lower the head and shake the head angry → stomp the feet like showing anger